grafana/tempo/docs/sources/tempo/configuration/_index.md

 # Configure Tempo

 This document explains the configuration options for Tempo as well as the details of what they impact.

-It includes:
+{{% admonition type="tip" %}}
+Instructions for configuring Tempo data sources are available in the [Grafana Cloud](/docs/grafana-cloud/send-data/traces/) and [Grafana](/docs/grafana/latest/datasources/tempo/) documentation.
+{{% /admonition %}}

+The Tempo configuration options include:

 - [Configure Tempo](#configure-tempo)
   - [Use environment variables in the configuration](#use-environment-variables-in-the-configuration)